 5. Try Some Tea Tree Oil

-A 2016 study out of Australia has shown that tea tree oil is effective at curing mild to moderate acne.13
+A 2016 study out of Australia has shown that tea tree oil is effective at curing mild to moderate breakouts.13

 If you want to use tea tree oil at home, you can apply the essential oil directly to a cotton ball and onto the infected area.14 If you want to use tea tree oil for your whole face or a larger area, it should be diluted in water or another oil that’s safe for skin application.